 The only caveat about reading product reviews is to be aware that some may not be real.
 For example, many businesses on Amazon pay users to write positive reviews (even though it’s not ethical).
 On eBay, reviews are more likely to be genuine since the sellers tend to be individuals, not companies.
 Of course, this is a generalization—there are real reviews on Amazon and fake ones on eBay—the point is, be a smart shopper!

 However, if you’re looking for off-the-beaten-track gadgets, you may find that you prefer specific websites.
-For example, Firebox and ThinkGeek actually create products that are not sold anywhere else.
-If you absolutely love the products on one of these sites, that’s a pretty good reason to shop at there!
+For example, CoolThings and Fry’s highlight advanced, niche, or lesser-known products that may not be as easy to find on other sites.
+If you absolutely love the products on one of these sites, that’s a pretty good reason to visit.

 Prices can vary greatly when it comes to gadgets, so it’s worthwhile to compare pricing when looking for something generic.
 Some gadgets, however, are exclusive to certain websites, which means that if you want it, you’ll pay whatever they’re asking.
 This is just business.
 The important thing is to know is whether the product is sold exclusively at a certain site or whether you can find a less-expensive version somewhere else (eBay, cough cough).